-This page has been set up by the PSHE lead for Public Health and Schools to support PSHE subject leaders, teachers and other professionals to deliver high-quality PSHE education to our pupils in Buckinghamshire.
+This page has been set up by the Public Health PSHE Lead to support PSHE subject leaders, teachers, and other professionals to deliver high-quality PSHE education to our pupils in Buckinghamshire.

 It is an exciting time for PSHE:

 - The Children's Social Work Bill (April 2017) has made relationships education (primary) and relationships and sex education (RSE) in secondary compulsory in all schools in England from September 2020.
 This has resulted in most of PSHE becoming statutory for school-aged pupils in state-funded schools.

 - The Green Paper addressing children and young people’s mental health (December 2017) highlighted the need for more to be done to address mental health in schools and it is proposed that all schools will have a mental health lead by 2021.

 - Careers guidance has also been in the spotlight and schools will now use the Gatsby benchmarks and provide at least 7 opportunities for secondary students to meet with employment providers and have a trained Careers Lead by 2021

 - The need to educate children and young people to keep safe and successfully manage their online lives is being addressed in the statutory aspects of PHSE.

 - Whilst PSHE has not achieved statutory status across the board, Health and Relationships/RSE are now statutory for years 1 – 11.
 For further details please see the PSHE GUIDANCE tab above.
 View the final statutory guidance